withbelay/ex_visiflow/README.md

 ## Steps

 The workflow can either be running up or down.
 Up is what you hope will happen.
 The workflow will run until completion.
 For synchronous steps, only 2 functions are required, run\1 and rollback\1.
-The ExVisiflow.Step macro implements default no-ops of both.
+The WorkflowEx.Step macro implements default no-ops of both.
 So in Step1, suppose no rollback is required.
 It can be implemented like this:

 ```
 defmodule Company.Step1 do
-  use ExVisiflow.Step
+  use WorkflowEx.Step
   def run(%Company.Workflow.State{}=state) do
     # do work
     # modify state